Erica Kane and Dimitri Marick: Hunting Lodge/Port in the storm

 Wildwind's Hunting Lodge appeared frequently in Dimitri and Erica's story and is sometimes used as a symbol for their love.
 Its first appearance was in 1992 when Erica stumbled upon it during a storm and was stranded there with Dimitri.
 From that point until Dimitri left Pine Valley in 2001 it appeared repeatedly.
-In this place Dimitri forced Erica to admit her feelings for him and they made love for the first time.
+In this place Dimitri forced Erica to admit her feelings for him and they had sex for the first time.
 He also gave her the lodge as a wedding present.
 Many times during their reign as a couple, the two of them came to the lodge for intimate moments or defining events in their relationship.
 Even when they moved on with other people Dimitri took Erica there when she was in a moment of distress and in need of comfort.
 It is sometimes referred to as their "port in the storm" because the lodge literally provided them shelter during a thunderstorm during the beginning of their storyline.
 In the wedding vows for their first marriage, Dimitri promised to be Erica's port in every thunderstorm.
 That also holds significant meaning since Erica has very negative reactions to thunderstorms after being raped during one when she was fourteen.
 During their wedding vows for their first union, this theme was referenced heavily:

 When we met, I wasn't looking for love.
 I had lost once too often.
 I had resigned myself to my life.
 But someone knew better and that someone let it rain and rain and rain.
 And thanks to one glorious port in the storm, I looked into your eyes and I found love.
 We've had more than our share of trouble, but we've overcome and forgiven.
 Today we are marrying as a family.
 And our family will not look backward but forward.
 I vow to do everything in my power to make everyday of your life as dazzling as you are.
 I vow to be your port in every thunderstorm and your partner in all life to has to offer.